|

 the other one spoke,

-and we said “no, wait, that
+and I said “No, wait, that

 must be